Substantial Equivalence Assessment

 What is the Substantial Equivalence Assessment?

-A Substantial Equivalence Assessment is a standardized, rigorous and transparent evaluation of the education and experience of health care providers who did not graduate from an approved Alberta Health Care Aide (HCA) Program.
+A Substantial Equivalence Assessment is a standardized, rigorous and transparent evaluation of the education of health care providers who did not graduate from an approved Alberta Health Care Aide (HCA) Program.

-Health care providers who fit under this category may apply to the Alberta HCA Directory to have their received education and experience assessed through the CLPNA to determine whether it is considered substantially equivalent to the Government of Alberta HCA Provincial Curriculum.
+Health care providers who fit under this category may apply to the Alberta HCA Directory to have their previous health care education assessed through the College of Licensed Practical Nurses (CLPNA) to determine whether the education received is considered substantially equivalent to the Government of Alberta 2019 HCA Provincial Curriculum.
 Eligible applicants include:

 - Graduates of a health care program outside of the province of Alberta;

 - Individuals with education as a health care aide, personal support worker, continuing care assistant, nurse or other profession considered to provide direct patient care.

 The received curriculum must meet a minimum equivalency of 75% to be considered substantially equivalent.
 An applicant that does not meet the English Language Proficiency requirement and/or with a curriculum that does not satisfy the minimum equivalency to the current Government of Alberta HCA Provincial Curriculum will be referred to an Alberta institution approved to offer the HCA Program for further options.

 Approved Health Care Aide programs can be found at alberta.ca/health-care-aide-program.aspx